-The 2001 amendment, effective June 15, 2001, deleted the former provisions of this section, which stated that the designated representative or his alternate be jointly appointed by the speaker of the house of representatives and the president pro tempore of the senate, and inserted the present provisions.
+The 2001 amendment, effective June 15, 2001, deleted the former provisions of this section, which stated that the designated representative or his alternate be jointly

 11-14-4.
 Statutes prescribing weight and size standards and relating to special permits; continuation.